Space Launch System: Funding

 During the joint Senate-NASA presentation in September 2011, it was stated that the SLS program had a projected development cost of US$18 billion through 2017, with $10 billion for the SLS rocket, $6 billion for the Orion spacecraft, and $2 billion for upgrades to the launch pad and other facilities at Kennedy Space Center.
 These costs and schedules were considered optimistic in an independent 2011 cost assessment report by Booz Allen Hamilton for NASA.
 An internal 2011 NASA document estimated the cost of the program through 2025 to total at least $41 billion for four 95 t launches (1 uncrewed, 3 crewed), with the 130 t version ready no earlier than 2030.
 The Human Exploration Framework Team estimated unit costs for 'Block 0' at $1.6 billion and Block 1 at $1.86 billion in 2010.
-However, since these estimates were made the Block 0 SLS vehicle was dropped in late 2011, and the design was not completed.
+However, since these estimates were made, the Block 0 SLS vehicle was dropped in late 2011, and the design was not completed.

 In September 2012, an SLS deputy project manager stated that $500 million is a reasonable target average cost per flight for the SLS program.
 In 2013, the Space Review estimated the cost per launch at $5 billion, depending on the rate of launches.
 NASA announced in 2013 that the European Space Agency will build the Orion service module.
 In August 2014, as the SLS program passed its Key Decision Point C review and was deemed ready to enter full development, costs from February 2014 until its planned launch in September 2018 were estimated at $7.021 billion.
 Ground systems modifications and construction would require an additional $1.8 billion over the same time.

 In October 2018, NASA's Inspector General reported that the Boeing core stage contract had made up 40% of the $11.9 billion spent on the SLS as of August 2018.
 By 2021, development of the core stage was expected to have cost $8.9 billion, twice the initially planned amount.
 In December 2018, NASA estimated that yearly budgets for the SLS will range from $2.1 to $2.3 billion between 2019 and 2023.

-In March 2019, the Trump administration released its fiscal year 2020 budget request for NASA, which notably proposed dropped funding for Block 1B and Block 2 variants of SLS.
+In March 2019, the Trump administration released its fiscal year 2020 budget request for NASA, which notably proposed dropped funding for the Block 1B and Block 2 variants of SLS.
 Congressional action ultimately included the funding in the passed budget.
-One Gateway component that had been previously planned for the SLS Block 1B is expected to fly on the Falcon Heavy.
+One Gateway component that had been previously planned for the SLS Block 1B is expected to fly on the SpaceX Falcon Heavy rocket.

+On 1 May 2020, NASA awarded a contract extension to Aerojet Rocketdyne to manufacture 18 additional RS-25 engines with associated services for $1.79 billion, bringing the total RS-25 contract value to almost $3.5 billion.